tairasoul/computercraft-sync/README.md

 {
     "port": 10234, // The port to host the Express server on.
 If you are connecting to localhost, the address should be localhost:port
     "minify": false, // Should we minify the Lua code sent to the turtle?
 This is helpful if you wish to save space but will make debugging a pain.
     "ngrok": false // Should we start up an ngrok tunnel for the TCP port specified?
-Helpful if you don't have your own domain and wish to sync with a turtle when playing multiplayer.
+Helpful if you don't have your own domain and wish to sync with a computer when playing multiplayer.
 }
 ```